abdulbasit-25/BILAL-WEBSITE/WHATSADDED.md

 ## Still needed for production polish

-- Real business branding, logo, and brand colors review
+- Final real business branding and logo review
 - Real client testimonials and case studies
 - Deployment configuration for hosting
 - Analytics and conversion tracking
 - Performance tuning and asset optimization
 - Additional accessibility refinements
 - Content cleanup and final business copy review
+- Final visual QA across all routes and mobile breakpoints

 ## Notes

 This file reflects the current audit of the repo.
-The active app is [src/App.jsx](src/App.jsx); [src/App copy.jsx](src/App%20copy.jsx) remains unchanged as a reference copy.
+The active app is [src/App.jsx](src/App.jsx), the shared theme is [src/index.css](src/index.css), and [src/App copy.jsx](src/App%20copy.jsx) remains unchanged as a reference copy.